Microneedling: The Ultimate Guide to Answer All Your Questions

-Microneedling treatments can help rejuvenate your skin and get rid of these problems.
+Microneedling is an effective can help rejuvenate your skin and get rid of these problems.
 Microneedling is a collagen-stimulating treatment great for general skin rejuvenation.
 It treats textural issues dealing with pores, acne scars, wrinkles and pigmentation and has seen extensive positive clinical results, making this treatment a great alternative to laser skin resurfacing.

 Microneedling can be painful as the dermapen forces a cartridge of about 20 to 40 tiny needles into your skin.
 Depending on the depth (which can be adjusted by the consultant based on your treatment regime), the pain will also vary.
 At Wellaholic, we usually start customers with a shallower depth, and then increase the depth over time.

-Microneedling or dermal rolling is very effective and safe to use in treatment for acne scarring.
+Microneedling as a collagen induction therapy is very effective and safe to use in treatment for acne scarring.
 Scarring from acne is a result of damage that occurs when infection from bacteria that resides and inflames a follicle (pore) as it lives off the dead skin and excess oil.
 The body’s ability to break this event down is impaired so wound healing is sluggish and as the infection manifest, damage to the dermal layer that the follicle resides in gets destroyed leaving a scar behind.
-Because of the sluggish functioning of the collagen and elastin fibers to heal, the ability for wound repair thickens with the trauma is induced and leaves a pitted scar.
+Because of the sluggish functioning of the collagen and elastin fibers to heal, the ability for wound repair and cellular turnover improves with the trauma is induced and leaves a pitted scar.

 Microneedling is a process that works to stimulate the function of collagen and elastin as it creates a deliberate controlled trauma that instigates a greater wound repair.
 By emitting tiny little needle entry points to the depth of the dermal layer, it encourages the natural stimulation of collagen to grown and remodel the skin and with that action builds the pitted areas to result in a smoother appearance to the scar.
 [Source: Clear Dermal Soultions, Dermal Practitioner in a Medical Cosmetic Clinic]